 Suma Kurien Norelli has focused on immigration for over twenty years.
-She has created a center at LaGuardia Community College/CUNY that teaches English and career development to immigrants.
+She teaches language and vocational training courses at LaGuardia Community College/CUNY.
 As a conscientious scholar of issues related to assimilation, she understands the situation in New York very well.

-Her husband tells us: "Suma has noticed that there is a lack of awareness about immigration issues.
-A lack of universal vision.
+Her husband tells us: "Suma has noticed that in Italy there is a lack of awareness on the part of social workers who deal with immigration issues.
+They lack a universal vision.
 Bitter Breadwas created to inform more Italians about the forgotten pages of history that very often are not included in history books...."